jaghaimo/transpoffder/README.md

 # TranspOFFder

-A Starsector mod to automatically turn off your transponder whenever you transition to the Hyperspace.
+A Starsector mod to automatically turn off your transponder whenever you transition to Hyperspace.
 Safe to install and uninstall mid-game.